3 Ways to Pay Down Credit Card Debt

 Pay more than your minimum

-It can take forever to pay off your balance - it’s not easy!
-When you are making payments on your credit cards, try paying as much extra as you can afford to.
-Even an extra $20 each month will help in the long run.
+It can take a long time to pay off your balance - it’s not easy!
+If you're only paying the minimum payment, you're probably not making much progress on paying down your balance.
+When you're making payments on your credit cards, try paying as much extra as you can afford to.
+Even an extra $20 each month will help drive that balance down.
 Use the Money Management tools in online banking to help with paying down your debt.

 Consolidate or Transfer